qcri/RDFframes/case_studies/README.md

  ### Songs Genre Classification

-   In this case study, we use RDFframes API to build a dataframe of movies from DBpedia knowledge graph (version 2020), along with the relevant information for the    task of movie genre classification.
-The dataframe then used to train a classifier to predict the genre for movies that do not have one, using any standard          classifier implemented in Python.
+   In this case study, we use RDFframes API to build a dataframe of songs from DBpedia knowledge graph (version 2020), along with the relevant information for the    task of songs genre classification.
+The dataframe then used to train a classifier to predict the Music genre for each song, using any standard classifier implemented in Python.
 The code is availble at __songs_genre_classification.py__ python file.

  ### Knowledge Graph Embbeding